 Please let us know about your work in medical education and how we can be of service to you.

-Andrés Martin, MD, MPH
+Andrés Martin, MD, PhD

 Director, Simulated Participant Program

 Since 1993, the Standardized Patient Program at the Yale School of Medicine (YSM) has provided learners with a supportive environment in which to engage in realistic simulated encounters with trained health care educators.
 In Winter 2022, we changed the Program’s name to Simulated Participant (SP).
 Our new name is an accurate expression of the varied roles our SPs are trained to portray, as well as our commitment to serve the diverse needs of our clients and to advance research in education and training.
 Our new name is an accurate expression of the varied roles our SPs are trained to portray, as well as our commitment to serve the diverse needs of our clients and to advance research in education and training using human simulation pedagogy.
 We employ a diverse population of SPs to ensure learners receive training on engaging with the wide range of people they will interact with in practice.
 The term Simulated Participant reflects contemporary language and is inclusive of every area in which our SPs are trained.